University of Wisconsin–Madison

 • Identifying and consulting appropriate stakeholders (e.g., advisory groups, committees, governing bodies).

-• Gathering and incorporating feedback, including from the offices of Compliance and Legal Affairs, as needed.
+• Gathering and incorporating feedback, including from the Offices of Compliance and Legal Affairs, as needed.

 • Ensuring the policy is accurate and compliant.